an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 # v1 standard of the packages engine

 Packages define set of input and output resources and provide their names and formats.
-Same inputs and outputs could be used by different packages, being shared as singletons.
+Same inputs and outputs can be used by different packages, being shared as singletons.
 Names are not unique and different packages can use the same ones.

 Each resource has its own "loaded format" - a lua representation of it.
 Modules, special luau scripts, can obtain loaded resources using special rust-lua bridge API.

 Modules can be listed in inputs and outputs of a package.
 Input module cannot obtain any loaded resource.
 Output modules, on the contrary, can obtain any input resource of their parent package.
 Output modules can't load themselves.

 | Can load?     | Input | Output |
 | ------------- | ----- | ------ |